d-fine/datalandEDC/.github/pull_request_template.md

 - [ ] The automated deployment is updated if required
 - [ ] There is at least one picture for each story, which was created before coding has started
 - [ ] The test-script `dataland-edc-server/test/devtest.sh` still works.
 Run it locally!
-- [ ] If the behaviour of the EDC has changed from an external perspective, the dummyEDC has also been adopted to those changes
+- [ ] If the Dataland-internal API of the EDC has changed (in spec or behaviour), the dummyEDC has also been adopted to those changes